Contract testing with the OSS Pact framework and PactFlow is often compared to tools like Postman, Insomnia and other REST API testing tools.

-In this article, we discuss the differences in approach and the pros and cons of using Pact and Postman for various API testing related scenarios.
+In this article, we discuss the differences in approach and the pros and cons of using the Pact consumer-driven contract testing framework and Postman for various API testing-related scenarios.

 Postman is a collaboration platform for API development, it has a fantastic IDE-like GUI that makes it easy to explore and navigate an API and a scripting language in NodeJS that you can use to automate checks against an API Provider that you can run in your CI pipelines.